How to Dye Easter Eggs with Rice (No-Mess Rice Shake Easter Eggs)

 Dyed egg inside a bag of red rice.

-You can always add more food colouring if the colour is too light, but if you do, I recommend removing the egg first (wear gloves to avoid staining your hands) to prevent the food colouring from falling directly onto the egg and creating a blotch of colour.
+You can always add more food coloring if the color is too light, but if you do, I recommend removing the egg first (wear gloves to avoid staining your hands) to prevent the food coloring from falling directly onto the egg and creating a blotch of color.

 5. Let Egg Dry

-Repeat the previous step as many times as you like, using as many colours as you like.
-You may need to add a few more drops of food colouring in between eggs if you’re reusing the same rice to dye several Easter eggs.
+Repeat the previous step as many times as you like, using as many colors as you like.
+You may need to add a few more drops of food coloring in between eggs if you’re reusing the same rice to dye several Easter eggs.

 Collage of 6 dyed eggs inside bags of colourful rice.